haradatm/nlp/bert/ranking/README.md

-# Patient (Convert Patient disease expression to Standard expression using BERT fine-tuning)
+# BERT-Ranking (Chainer example code for Neural Ranking for Ad-Hoc Text Retrieval using BERT fine-tuning)

 ### Description